 GARCH (1, 1) is preferred unless the first parameter is negative (which is implied if alpha + beta > 1).
 In this case, GARCH (1,1) is unstable and EWMA is preferred.

-Explain how the GARCH estimations can provide forecasts that are more accurate.
+Explain how the GARCH estimations can provide forecasts that are more accurate

 The moving average computes variance based on a trailing window of observations; e.g., the previous ten days, the previous 100 days.